reactperfstrategy/projects/README.md

 ## Do you measure?

 We used functional testing tools such as TestCafe which is ES6 based.. simple to set up and easy to learn.
-This allows you to understand what the user is actually seeing - and provides you an opportunity to *prove* that your app is within standards, or after impotremvemts, how you changes now bring your app into compliant response standards.
+This allows you to understand what the user is actually seeing - and provides you an opportunity to *prove* that your app is within standards, or after improvements, how your changes bring your app into compliant response standards.

 ## Lesson 2